alexmensch/nido/README.md

 thermostat relative_humidity=61.4 1564466359638010112
 ```

-Point an MQTT listener to port 1883 on the Raspberry Pi host to receive these messages.
-You can also configure Nido to broadcast to any MQTT broker (hint: pick your favorite cloud service.)
+Point an MQTT subscriber to port 1883 on the Raspberry Pi host to receive these messages.
+You can also configure Nido to broadcast to any MQTT broker (hint: pick your favorite cloud service).

 ## Collaborators wanted!
 ### Mechanics and CAD